 There’s nothing quite like family and friends surrounding an open campfire enjoying one of our favorite summertime treats, s’mores.
 This delicious, sticky treat has become a summer camp staple, and whether you like them lightly toasted and golden brown, or charred outside and soft on the inside, it’s safe to say we could all do without the mess from those melted ‘mallows.
 Luckily, we’ve whipped up a handy laminated zipper pouch to keep those gooey roasting sticks contained and mess-free.
 Check out the video tutorial below, or follow the full step-by-step guide to get started.

 Zipper pouches require only a little bit of skill and a fat quarter of fabric, but they go a long way in showing off your personal style.
-Make one in Satin or Faux Suede as an evening accessory or whip one up in Dogwood Denim™ to wrangle travel essentials in your car or corral pencils in your kid’s backpack.
+Make one in Satin or Celosia Velvet as an evening accessory or whip one up in Dogwood Denim™ to wrangle travel essentials in your car or corral pencils in your kid’s backpack.

 Whether you go functional or decorative, these make an easy (and fun!) way to get organized.

 If your goals for 2018 include getting organized and working through some of your fabric stash, the keychain coin purse is the project for you.
 It’s quick, easy, and requires only an 8” square of fabric – the perfect project for a swatch or scrap of fabric from your latest make.
 Grab yourself a sample swatch of our latest and greatest fabric, Dogwood Denim™ and get ready to turn it into a super useful keychain zipper pouch for just $5.